Don't let the gloves intimidate you; the gloves are off.

 §

-The following is an edited version of a portion of the DhammaTalk: Direct Insight topic which deals with some terms used in the Mulapariyaya:
+The following is an edited version of a portion of the DhammaTalk: Direct Insight topic which deals with some terms used in the Mūlapariyaya:

-The Mulapariyaya is a progression from the knowledge of the common man through several variations on the gradations between the beginning seeker and the thoroughly accomplished Arahant to the knowledge of the SammasamBuddha.
+The Mūlapariyaya is a progression from the knowledge of the common man through several variations on the gradations between the beginning seeker and the thoroughly accomplished Arahant to the knowledge of the SammasamBuddha.
 The progression works like this:

-The seeker through the SammasamBuddha all "abhijanati"
+The seeker, through the SammasamBuddha, all "abhijanati" (directly see),

-and then "abhinnaya."
+and then "abhinnaya" (directly know)

 Sañjānāti: PED: [sañ + jñnñti] sañ = con, one's own, with; + jānāti > Jña, genē, gnē; Latin = nosco, notus, (i)gnarus (English ignorant); Gothic = kunnan; Old High German = kennan; Anglo Saxon cnaawan; English = to know > 1. to recognize, perceive, know, to be aware of.
 2. to think, to suppose; 3. to call, name, nickname.